loaizaidan/Java/README.md

 # Axsos Academy Java Assignments

-Welcome to the AXSOS Academy Java Assignments repository!
-Here you'll find all the Java assignments completed during my time at AXSOS Academy.
+Welcome to the Axsos Academy Java Assignments repository!
+Here you'll find all the Java assignments completed during my time at Axsos Academy.
 This repository serves as a portfolio of my learning and progress in mastering Java programming.

 ## Introduction